 The pharmacy residency program at the University of Arizona College of Pharmacy was established in 1975.
-With more than 40 years of experience, the residency program has evolved into one of the largest and most prestigious in the nation.
-Five University of Arizona residencies, including an international program, account for an average of 30 graduates every year.
+With more than 40 years of experience, the residency program has evolved into one of the most prestigious in the nation.
 We encourage you to explore Tucson and consider applying to our competitive program.

 The University of Arizona College of Pharmacy-affiliated residency programs (Banner – University Medical Center Tucson, Banner – University Medical Center South, Northwest Medical Center, El Rio Health Center, Medication Management Center) welcomes international applicants to our PGY1 and PGY2 programs.
 We have had residents in our programs from a variety of countries, and we have frequent international visitors with whom our residents can meet and interact.